Bud Irving: Later life

 Following the loss, Irving retired, with plans to complete a law course at University of Manitoba.
 He said, "I'm not getting the same kick out of football now, so I guess it's time to pull out."
 After getting a degree from Manitoba, Irving became an official of junior and intermediate football games.
 He later became an official in the Canadian Football League (CFL), retiring after officiating the 48th Grey Cup in 1960.

-As of November 2021, Irving is believed to be the oldest living Blue Bomber, and one of the oldest former Canadian football players.
+Irving died in Winnipeg on September 7, 2024, at the age of 98.
+At the time of his death, Irving was believed to be the oldest living Blue Bomber, and one of the oldest former Canadian football players.